kunle123-ui/kunle/Smart-Contract.md

 **Create a wallet and have access to an account**

-In order to deploy a contract to the blockchain you will need an account created on the EOS.IO blockchain.
+In order to deploy a contract to the blockchain, you will need an account created on the EOS.IO blockchain.
 Every contract requires an associated account.

 If you hold EOS Tokens already you should have an account on the public testnet.
 If you need to create a new account for testing, please follow the instructions below: